JarrettR/Stretch/README.md

 ### Troubleshooting

 If the buttons do not show up on the toolbar, the plugin may be installed but not loading successfully.
 The most common cause is a missing `bs4` library, which is required to run Stretch.
-Firstly, check to see if there are any error messages by opening up the Scripting Console from `Tools->Scripting Console` and in the "Shell" section at the top, at the `>>>` prompt, type `from com_github_jarrettr_stretch import Stretch`.
-If you just get the `>>>` prompt again without any other text, the plugin is loading correctly.
+Firstly, check to see if there are any error messages by opening up the Scripting Console from `Tools->Scripting Console` and in the "Shell" section at the top, click after the `>>>` prompt (you may have to scroll down) and type `from com_github_jarrettr_stretch import Stretch`.
+If you get the `>>>` prompt again without any other text, the plugin is loading correctly.
 Otherwise, there will be an error message: pay attention to the last line.

 If it says `No module named 'bs4'`, BeatifulSoup is not installed.
 If you have installed it but are still getting this error, try using `pip3` instead of `pip`, or install the library with your package manager (e.g. `apt install python3-bs4`).